 Hard wood and tile floors can be like mine fields for arthritic pets.
 Try laying down a series of throw rugs and runners to help your dog navigate the house.
 Keep toenails trimmed and consider friction socks to prevent slipping.

 9. Provide A Supportive Orthopedic Dog Bed

 An unsupportive mattress can wreak havoc on sore joints.
 Be sure your dog’s bed is designed for pups with arthritis.
-For example, PACK&DEN brand beds include memory foam which helps support aching joints.
+For example, the orthopedic memory foam beds from K9 Ballistics have firm, seven inch thick mattresses that mold to your dog’s body to support aching joints.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional.